FallenKN/pypy-batch/README.md

 # pypy-batch
-A batch script that downloads pypy2-v5.3.0 without any needed software, calls pypy2-v5.3.0 out of the current directory and asks for an python file to execute
+A batch script that downloads pypy2-v5.6.0 without any needed software, calls pypy2-v5.6.0 out of the current directory and asks for an python file to execute

 - File calls:
   - powershell.exe | bitsadmin.exe
   - curl.exe
-  - 7za.exe standalone
+  - 7za.exe (standalone 7zip version)
   - pypy.exe

 - Sources: